tugceak/NoteIt/README.md

 NoteApp is an Android Application that provide taking note and list notes in recyclerview.It uses to Room keep Notes.

-The main goal of this app is to be a sample of how to build an high quality Android application that uses the Architecture components, Retrofit2 etc. in Kotlin.
+The main goal of this app is to be a sample of how to build an high quality Android application that uses the Architecture components, Room ,Hilt etc. in Kotlin.

 ## Architecture